Multiple ways to get Substring of a string in Python|Slicing example

 print(str[:]) # hello welcome

-• Second way using string[start:end:step]
+• Using string[start:end:step]

 string[start:end:step]

-• start: start index of a string, includes the character in the substring, default is 0.
+• start: Start index of a string, includes the character in the substring.
+Default is 0.

 Here is an example